jdhidal/Api-RestExample/README.md

-This example Rest API
+This example Rest API - Server Express

-A Colaborator is Kevin Guaña
+Colaborators are Kevin Guaña and Diego Hidalgo

-You need install npm install
+You need install: npm install express

 The run proyect localhost : npm start

+For the use API.
+Use the interface or in this proyect use file requests.http for URL examples

+As a workshop in class the file is modified index.js